markeldeiry/MNE-LearningPath/README.md

 ## Week 10 - 10/31

-API development using Ruby on Rails
+API Development using Ruby on Rails

 ## Week 11 - 11/7